 The following are criteria specific to written work; also see Tips for Writing Class Essays, my writing feedback handout, and see Writing Reading Responses for examples of good vs. better writing.

 I assess and give feedback on writing via the following four dimensions.

 - Engagement with the assignment's scope and class material might be (a) impressive, (b) appropriate, (c) lacking, (d) inappropriate, (f) or nonexistent.

 Understanding of readings, discussions, themes and ideas might be (a) impressive, (b) thorough and solid, (c) somewhat fragmented, (d) unsatisfactory, or (f) nonexistent.

-- Did you engage a sufficient number of class concepts?
+- Did you engage the assignment and a sufficient number of class concepts?
 Often students make the mistake of focusing too much on the topic and not enough on the course material.
 In Choosing a Topic I recommend you write down all the possible course concepts and then engage your topic.